ipab-rad/saifer-surgery/README.md

 <img align="right" alt="" src="https://github.com/ipab-rad/saifer-surgery/blob/master/docs/images/front.png" width="400" />  As AI based decision-making methods make their way from internet applications to more safety-critical physical systems, questions about the robustness of the models and policies become increasingly more important.
 This project is developing methods to address this through novel methods for learning specifications from human experts and synthesising policies that are correct by construction.
 These developments are grounded in the domain of surgical assistance with autonomous robots in the operating room.

-This repository is under an MIT license, but pulls in git submodules that may be subject to different licenses.
+This repository is under an MIT license, but pulls in git submodules that may be subject to different licenses. ### NB While still being prototyped, some submodules may be private - the public branch should remain accessible at all times.

 ## Requirements: